 Not much love?
-I am surprised..
-It is identical to Baby Tear Free SPF 50 but with different color packaging.
-It is marketed for toddlers instead of babies, but the formula is the same.
-You can just read the reviews on the Baby Tear Free, then go ahead and pick one based solely on color preference.
+I am surprised.
+It is identical to the Baby Tear Free SPF 50 but with different packaging.
+It is marketed for toddlers instead of babies, but the formula is identical.
+You can just go ahead and pick one based solely on the color you like. :)

-It has abundant UVB protection which keeps my arms from getting darker than my face.
-A small amount of Titanium Dioxide ensures protection from UVA, but I am not too concerned about UVA for my arms since they are exposed only a few months each year and I rarely go to the beach.
-I do extend the application on my hands though and that is nice.
+I like that it is inexpensive and I can apply it generously on my arms.
+This has the smallest opening I've seen on a tube, which makes it easy to apply.
+It has abundant UVB protection to keep my arms from getting darker than my face in the summertime.
+A small amount of Titanium Dioxide ensures adequate protection from UVA, but I am not too concerned about UVA for my arms since they are exposed only a few months.
+I do extend the application on my hands and it works fine.

-On the negative side I do eventually get small screen lines where I fold my arms but I smooth them out with my finger and eventually I don't need to do it.
-Given I apply a generous amount, there is a slight white cast and if you touch you can feel it, but I like knowing that it contains mineral actives as well and has water resistant properties.
+On the negative side, I do eventually get small sunscreen lines where I fold my arms but I smooth them out with my finger and eventually I don't need to do it once it's completely dry.
+Given I apply a generous amount, there is a slight white cast and if you touch you can feel it.
+So it's not completely weightless in that sense.
+But I will repurchase each time.
+I like knowing that it has a high SPF, contains partly mineral actives, and is water resistant.

 This is not a bad sunscreen but I wouldn't use this on my face.
 I'm prone to breakouts and this sunscreen is too thick and oily for my face.
 Better to use this on your body.